Viztruth/Scientific-GUI-Calculator-FULL-CODE/README.md

 <h1>Scientiﬁc GUI Calculator in Python</h1>

 A GUI calculator built using Python’s Tkinter module that allows users to interact using buttons for performing mathematical operations.
-For more detailed information, read the <a href="https://github.com/Viztruth/Scientific-GUI-Calculator-FULL-CODE/blob/main/About.pdf">About File (PDF).</a>
+For more detailed information (with images), read the <a href="https://github.com/Viztruth/Scientific-GUI-Calculator-FULL-CODE/blob/main/About.pdf">About File (PDF).</a>

 <h3><b>Supports both Scientiﬁc and Standard mode.</b></h3>